peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * A  `String`  is converted to a CBOR text string.
 To create a CBOR byte string object from  `String`  , see the example given in **M:PeterO.Cbor.CBORObject.FromObject(System.Byte[])**.

- * In the.NET version, a nullable is converted to  `CBORObject.Null`  if the nullable's value is  `null`  , or converted according to the nullable's underlying type, if that type is supported by this method.
+ * In the.NET version, a nullable is converted to  `CBORObject.Null`  if the nullable's value is  `null`  , or converted according to the nullable's underlying type, if that type is allowed for this method.

  * In the Java version, a number of type  `BigInteger`  or  `BigDecimal`  is converted to the corresponding CBOR number.